 Nature-based solutions: crucial for our net-zero and nature-positive future

 We are at a pivotal moment.
-The IPCC has sounded the alarm on the escalating threat of climate change, our destruction of nature has become among the biggest contributors to emissions globally, AND we risk losing ecosystems that store carbon we can’t recover in timescales that matter.
+The IPCC has sounded the alarm on the escalating threat of climate change, and our destruction of nature has become one of the largest contributors to global emissions.
+We also risk losing ecosystems that store carbon, which we cannot recover within timescales that matter.
 In short, we are facing an escalating climate and nature crisis.

 However, nature-based solutions (NBS) represent a crucial tool in both helping to limit global warming to a maximum of 1.5°C and reversing nature loss.
 Meanwhile, more and more businesses and investors are ready and willing to back the right solutions, alongside robust decarbonization strategies in line with the 1.5°C pathway.
-New and developing standards from regulatory bodies are designed to ensure the integrity of nature-based solutions and restore credibility.
+At the same time, new and developing standards from regulatory bodies are being designed to ensure the integrity of nature-based solutions, helping to restore the credibility of these efforts.

 Accelerate the transition to a net-zero and nature-positive future with these initiatives